-Did you know that there are two New Year holidays in Japan?
-Do you know how to wish a new year in Japanese?
-Do you know the traditions and customs?
-In this article, we will see everything about New Year's Eve and New Year in Japan called Oshougatsu [お正月].
+Did you know that in Japan there are two New Year holidays?
+Do you know how to wish New Year in Japanese?
+Do you know the traditions and custom?
+In this article we will see everything about New Year's Eve and New Year in Japan called Oshougatsu [お正月].

-New year is the time when families get together for a banquet.
-The holiday is associated with food, festive decorations, rituals, observances, hobbies and events that give the day a lot of flavor and charm.
+New Year is the time when families get together for a feast.
+The holiday is associated with food, festive decorations, rituals, observances, pastimes and events that give the day a lot of flavor and charm.

-Unlike Brazil, this is not a hellish noise with fireworks, drinking and mess.
-Japan really celebrates the new year with traditions and meaning.
+Unlike Brazil, it's not a hellish noise with fireworks, drunkenness and mess.
+Japan truly celebrates the new year with traditions and meaning.

-The New Year in Japan is known as Oshougatsu [お正月] and is celebrated from January 1 to January 3, but some traditions extend to the end of January with festivals, presentations and ceremonies.
+The New Year in Japan is known as Oshougatsu [お正月] and is celebrated from the 1st to the 3rd of January, but some traditions extend until the end of January with festivals, performances and ceremonies.

-The New Year in Japan has been celebrated since 1873, when the country started to adopt the Gregorian calendar (previously it used the Chinese calendar).
+The New Year in Japan has been celebrated since 1873, when the country adopted the Gregorian calendar (previously it used the Chinese calendar).

-More than 100 million Japanese people visit the Shinto shrine or Buddhist temple during the new year to say a brief prayer at the shrine's altar.
+More than 100 million Japanese people visit the Shinto shrine or Buddhist temple during the new year to offer a short prayer at the shrine's altar.
 The first visit of the year is known as hatsumoude [初詣].

-Many light large or small campfires to warm the crowds that are on site.
-Incense sticks are also burned at home or in shrines during the New Year.
-The smoke from the incense is considered a purification.
+Many light bonfires large or small to warm the crowds that are there.
+Incense is also burned at home or at shrines in the New Year.
+Incense smoke is considered a purification.

 Ring the bell - Some Buddhist temples in Japan ring the bell 108 times at midnight to represent the 108 human sins of Buddhism.
 When this is done, visitors have a rare opportunity to ring the temple bell.
 This symbolizes the cleansing of sins.

-Ema - They are prayer plates that are related to an old tradition of donating horses to the sanctuaries.
-It is popular to write your wishes for the coming year in an emu and leave it hanging in the sanctuary.
+Emma – These are prayer boards that are related to an old tradition of donating horses to shrines.
+It is popular to write your wishes for the coming year on an emu and leave it hanging in the shrine.

-Hamaya 額隠 – 神秘的日本白布 It literally means "Demon destroying arrow" are decorations with samurai origins that are sold in shrines during the new year.
-Children usually receive this decoration in the form of an arrow.
+hamaya – Literally meaning "Demon destroying arrow" are decorations with samurai origins that are sold at shrines during the new year.
+Children often receive this decoration in the form of an arrow.

-Omikuji - They are random sorts written on strips of paper in Shinto and Buddhist temples in Japan.
-It is very common during the new year for Japanese to draw their luck.
+Omikuji - They are random fortunes written on slips of paper in Shinto and Buddhist temples in Japan.
+It is very common during the new year for the Japanese to get their luck.

-Dondo Yaki - During the new year, Japanese get new amulets and lucky objects.
-There is a fire pit where they can throw old objects to burn, throwing them in the trash means bad luck.
+Dondo Yaki – during the new year, Japanese get new lucky charms and objects.
+There is a bonfire where they can throw the old objects to burn, throwing them in the trash means bad luck.

-Omamori - They are lucky charms in silk brocade that have small pieces of paper or wood inside that have prayers written on them.
+Omamori - These are silk brocade lucky charms that have small pieces of paper or wood inside that have prayers written on them.
 There are thousands of different Omamori, for love, driving in traffic, pregnancy, etc.

-Hatsuhinode - 初日の出 – On January 1, the Japanese usually get up very early to watch the first dawn of the year.
-Many gather and go to the coast or some mountain to enjoy the sunrise.
-So several poems haiku it's about the first sunrise of the year.
+Hatsuhinode - 初日の出 – On January 1st, the Japanese usually get up very early to watch the first dawn of the year.
+Many get together and go to the coast or some mountain to enjoy the sunrise.
+So many poems haiku it's about the first sunrise of the year.

-Oniyouzu - During the New Year, Japanese people usually fly kites (or kites).
-In the past, people flew kites known as Oniyouzu in the form of japanese demons, as a symbolic way to get rid of evil.
+Oniyouzu - During the New Year, Japanese people usually fly kites (or kites) made of paper.
+In the past, people flew kites known as Oniyouzu in the shape of Japanese demons, as a symbolic way of getting rid of evil.
 Today most fly normal kites.

-Kadomatsu - It is a bamboo decoration widely used in the Japanese New Year.
-They are placed in front of houses after Christmas until the 15th of January, then they are set on fire together with other New Year decorations.
+Kadomatsu – This is a bamboo decoration widely used in the Japanese New Year.
+They are placed in front of houses after Christmas until the 15th of January, then they are set on fire together with other New Year's decorations.

-Kohaku Uta Gassen – A Japanese TV special that has been around for over 60 years.
-It is one of the most popular programs in the history of Japanese entertainment, where 80% of the Japanese population watches every year.
-It is a musical show with several Japanese pop bands and performances.
+Kohaku Uta Gassen – A Japanese TV special that has been running for over 60 years.
+It is one of the most popular shows in the history of Japanese entertainment, which 80% of the Japanese population watches every year.
+It is a musical show with several performances and Japanese pop bands.

-Nengajo – These are New Year postcards.
-Every year Japan sends over 3 billion postcards that arrive exactly on the 1st of January.
+Nengajo – These are New Year's postcards.
+Every year Japan sends more than 3 billion postcards that arrive on January 1st.

-Old games – During the Japanese New Year, several old and traditional games are played.
-Children are taught by grandparents to play old games like Karuta.
-Even in Kyoto there is a championship where the participants dress in the gi.
+old games – During the Japanese New Year, many ancient and traditional games are played.
+Children are taught by their grandparents to play old games like karuta.
+Even in Kyoto there is a championship where participants dress up in kimono.

-Fukubukuro - It literally means lucky bag.
-A Japanese tradition where during the new year several stores sell mysterious bags containing different products inside.
+Fukubukuro – Literally means lucky bag.
+A Japanese tradition where during the new year several stores sell mystery bags containing various products inside.

-Now let’s see some food consumed during the new year in Japan.
-Japanese people also gather with the family and prepare some traditional dishes like mochi kagami, amakaze, toshikoshi soba, ozoni, otoso and others.
+Let's see some now foods consumed during the new year in Japan.
+The Japanese also usually get together with the family and prepare some traditional dishes such as kagami mochi, amakaze, toshikoshi soba, ozoni, otoso and others.

-Osechi Ryori – There are at least 50 Japanese New Year dishes that are collectively known as Osechi Ryori.
+Osechi Ryori – There are at least 50 dishes associated with Japanese New Years that are collectively known as Osechi Ryori.
 Each dish has its own symbolic meaning for health, longevity, happiness and success.

-Cooking Osechi Ryori is a difficult task, as it is common to have 30 or more varieties of food for the New Year's meal.
+Cooking Osechi Ryori is a difficult task because it is common to have 30 or more varieties of food for the New Year's meal.
 Some people usually order an obendo from the markets or konbini.

-Mochi - Dumplings made of ground glutinous rice, it is one of the main ingredients of the New Year's cuisine.
-During the new year it is tradition to make mochi manually using a pestle.
+mochi - Dumplings made from ground glutinous rice, it is one of the main ingredients of New Year's cuisine.
+During the new year it is traditional to make mochi manually using a pestle.

 Kagami Mochi is one of the recipes made using mochi.
 They consist of two mochi with a daidai fruit on top.
 They are associated with longevity and are eaten in a ritual on the first weekend after the New Year.

-Amazake - A traditional sweet drink, made from fermented rice that is consumed hot in temples and shrines.
-Many sanctuaries provide Amazake free of charge, others allow stalls to sell.
+amazake - A traditional sweet drink made from fermented rice that is consumed hot in temples and shrines.
+Many shrines provide Amazake for free, others permitem that stalls sell.

-The New Year is one of the busiest times, when thousands of people are traveling and enjoying their time off.
-There are several other traditions and events during the new year.
+The New Year is one of the busiest times, where thousands of people are traveling and enjoying their time off.
+There are several other traditions and events during the New Year.
 We have the emperor's greeting.
-In some places you may notice the release of fires, or balloons.
-There are countless traditions that last until January 15th or more.
+In some places you can notice the release of fireworks, or balloons.
+There are numerous traditions that last until January 15th or more.

-The best known, formal and most complete way to say happy new year in Japanese is:
+The best known, most formal and most complete way to say Happy New Year in Japanese is:

 - Shin nen Akemashite omedetō gozaimasu

-This is the most complete form, normally the shin nen [新年] which means new year.
-If you only use akemashite [明けまして] that comes from the verb akeru [明ける] and means to dawn, to be born and to grow.
+This is the most complete way, normally you don't use the shin nen [新年] which means new year. if you only use akemashite [明けまして] which comes from the verb akeru [明ける] and means dawn, to be born and to grow.
 Possible variations are:

 - 明けておめでとう (akete omedetou);